CDCgov/prime-reportstream/frontend-react/src/content/internal-user-guides/make-markdown-pages.md

 This is an example of our new Built For You set of static pages.
 Because we want to use side-navigation to segment content by month, we set up our directories to be labeled by month.
-The best practice for slugs is to match the title in a url-frindly way.
+The best practice for slugs is to match the title in a url-friendly way.
 Lastly the array of files.

 ### Adding files